haoheliu/audioldm_eval/README.md

 This toolbox aims to unify audio generation model evaluation for easier future comparison.

+## Attention!

+This branch change PANNs model into PassT as the audio classifier.

 ## Quick Start

 First, prepare the environment